DanielMFernandes/CCNA_Course_Notes/Course_Notes/WAN_Architectures.md

 PROCESS SUMMARY:

-1) The SENDING DEVICE combines the original PACKET and SESSION KEY (ENCRYPTION KEY) and runs them through an ENCRYPTION FORMULA
+1) The SENDING device combines the original packet and SESSION KEY (ENCRYPTION KEY) and runs them through an ENCRYPTION FORMULA

-2) The SENDING DEVICE encapsulates the ENCRYPTED PACKET with a VPN HEADER and a new IP HEADER
+2) The SENDING device encapsulates the ENCRYPTED packet with a VPN HEADER and a new IP HEADER

-3) The SENDING DEVICE sends the NEW PACKET to the DEVICE on the other side of the TUNNEL
+3) The SENDING device sends the NEW packet to the device on the other side of the TUNNEL

-4) The RECEIVING DEVICE decrypts the DATA to get the original PACKET and then forwards the original PACKET to it’s DESTINATION
+4) The RECEIVING device decrypts the DATA to get the original packet and then forwards the original packet to it’s DESTINATION

-- In a “SITE-TO-SITE” VPN, a TUNNEL is formed only between TWO TUNNEL ENDPOINTS (for example, the two routers connected to the INTERNET)
+- In a “SITE-TO-SITE” VPN, a TUNNEL is formed only between TWO TUNNEL ENDPOINTS (for example, the two routers connected to the Internet)
-- All OTHER DEVICES in each site DO NOT need to create a VPN for themselves.
+- All OTHER devices in each site DO NOT need to create a VPN for themselves.
 They can send unencrypted DATA to their site’s router, which will ENCRYPT it and FORWARD it in the TUNNEL as described above.

 ---